-By these actions Blagoje SIMIC, Milan SIMIC, Miroslav TADIC, Stevan TODOROVIC and Simo ZARIC planned, instigated, ordered, committed or otherwise aided and abetted the planning, preparation or execution of:
+19. By these actions Blagoje SIMIC, Milan SIMIC, Miroslav TADIC, and Simo ZARIC, acting in concert together and with others, planned, instigated, ordered, committed or otherwise aided and abetted the planning, preparation or execution of:

 Count 1: Persecutions on political, racial and religious grounds, a CRIME AGAINST HUMANITY, punishable under Article 5(h) of the Statute of the Tribunal.